seanredmond/heniautos/guide/calendar-equations.md

     Mou/Tha 14 (11) =  IX  2 =  DOY 309 (I) [FFFFFHHHHH, LLLSSSSS]
     Mou/Tha 14 (11) =  IX  2 =  DOY 310 (I) [FFFFFFHHHH, LLLLSSSS]

 And if we do the same simplification for **?
 29/30 = ?
-37** of the output from `calendar_equation.py -e any last any 37 --no-ordinary` we have:
+37** of the output from `calendar_equation -e any last any 37 --no-ordinary` we have:

     Ant/Ela 29 (9) =  VII 37 =  DOY 265 (I) [FFFFHHHH, SSSSSS]
     Ant/Ela 30 (9) =  VII 37 =  DOY 265 (I) [FFFHHHHH, SSSSSS]